Tips for Avoiding Plagiarism

 3. In the text of your paper, carefully cite each author and source.
 Each reference in the text of your research paper should link to a full citation in the Works Cited list at the end of the research paper.

-If you have questions about plagiarism, reach out to the Writing Center or ask a Research Librarian.
+If you have questions about plagiarism, reach out to your instructor, the Writing Center, or ask a librarian.

 A General Guide to Understanding Written Plagiarism